sjsivert/sjsivert/README.md

 # NoA Ignite Template monorepo

-This monorepo is meant as a template for creating new projects when working with Sanity, Next.js and React components.
+This monorepo (using turborepo) is meant as a template for creating new projects when working with Sanity, Next.js and React components.
 The repo is meant as a "guide" for how to structure your apps and packages.
 You _can_ clone the repo and adjust it to your needs, but it's probably better to start your own monorepo and pick individual parts from this repo.

 > PS: All the apps, packages and documentation assumes that you have at least some knowledge of how to work with both Sanity, React and Next projects.
 This is not a "getting started" ...thing 🤓

 ## Documentation

 Documentation for the different apps and packages can be found inside that app or package.

+For how to use Turborepo, please refer to the [Turborepo documentation](https://turborepo.org/docs).

 ## What's inside?